Christianity in Sudan: Persecution

 Sudan's Christians have been persecuted under various military regimes.
 Sudan's civil wars temporarily ended in 1972, but resumed in 1983, as famine hit the region.
 Four million people were displaced and two million people died in the two-decade long conflict, before a temporary six-year ceasefire was signed in January 2005.

 In May 1983, Sudan's Anglican and Roman Catholic clergy signed a declaration that they would not abandon God, as God had revealed himself to them under threat of Shariah Law.
 Anti-Christian persecutions grew particularly after 1985, including murders of pastors and church leaders, destruction of Christian villages, as well as churches, hospitals, schools and mission bases, and bombing of Sunday church services.
 Lands laid waste and where all buildings were demolished included an area the size of Alaska.

 Despite the persecutions, Sudanese Christians increased in number from 1.6 million in 1980 to 11 million in 2010.
 This was despite 22 of the 24 Anglican dioceses operating in exile in Kenya and Uganda, and clergy being unpaid.
 Four million people remain internally displaced, and another million are in the Sudanese diaspora abroad (of which 400,000 - 600,000 are of the South Sudanese diaspora).

 In 2011, South Sudan voted to secede from the north, effective 9 July.
 Persecution of Christians there had resumed by then.

 The Naivasha Agreement technically protects non-Muslims in the north.
 Some interpretations of Muslim law in Sudan refuse to recognize conversions out of Islam, considering apostacy a crime, and refuse to recognize marriages to non-Muslims.
-Sudan is one of the nations where being a Christian is hardest in the world.
-Freedom of religion and belief are systematically violated.

 In 2014, there was controversy over the planned execution of Maryam Yaḥyā Ibrahīm Isḥaq for apostasy.
 She was later released and after further delays left Sudan.

+In 2025, Sudan was ranked as the 5th most dangerous country to be a Christian.